 - U.S. Grade A dark amber

 U.S. Grade B is used for processing and is often used in cooking and baking because of its stronger maple flavor.
 The third grade is labeled as Substandard and fails to meet the requirements of U.S. Grade B. There are many different tools available to determine grade.
 Some are somewhat expensive, while others are less expensive but may only be accurate for a short time period.
-Check with a maple syrup equipment dealer, cooperative extension, or a local producer to see which tools are used locally.
+Check with a maple syrup equipment dealer or a local producer to see which tools are used locally.
 Syrup taste is generally reflective of the color.
 Light amber syrup has a more delicate maple flavor, while medium amber has a slightly stronger maple flavor and is most often used as table-grade syrup.
 Dark amber has a stronger maple flavor and is also used as table syrup, depending on individual preferences.
 In order to meet the legal definition, maple syrup must have a sugar content of at least 66 brix (this equates to 66 percent sugar content) at 60°F.

 Many producers also further process the syrup into value-added products.
 These products include (but are not limited to) hard sugar (candy), maple cream, and crumb (appears similar to brown sugar).
 Making candy or other confections requires you to reheat and then cool the syrup.
 Temperature, cooling time, and stirring will determine the resulting confection.
 Value-added products will increase profits, but they do require more time, effort, and equipment than just making syrup.